reharabi/favorita-retail-sales-forecasting/technical_analysis.md

 * **Generalization over Complexity:** The Baseline Model is the strategic winner for operational use.
 It provided a lower average error (MAE), indicating that for these specific product families, the regular weekly rhythm is a more reliable predictor than the specific holiday weights assigned by the model.
 * **Interpretation of Spikes:** The component analysis revealed that when external flags were added, the model created "messy spikes" in its holiday adjustment graph.
 This confirms that many recorded events had a negligible impact on actual sales, and including them only added unnecessary variance to the forecast.

-**Stakeholder Value:**
-Prophet remains our most powerful explanatory tool.
-By identifying that a Baseline approach is superior, we have simplified the operational pipeline for Favorita—proving that the store's 7-day shopping cycle is the most critical and stable driver for inventory planning.

 ### C. ARIMA/SARIMAX (Statistical Autoregression) [view notebook](https://github.com/reharabi/favorita-retail-sales-forecasting/blob/main/Notebooks/Arima%20(3).ipynb)